 Answer: The Commission is a group of persons appointed by a judge and approved by the State Historical Commission.
 The Historical Society does not have to meet the same criteria as the Commission.
-Members pay yearly dues and attend monthly meetings, with their primary focus being the restoration of the museum.
+Members pay yearly dues and attend monthly meetings, with their primary focus being the restoration and operation of the museum.

 you provide speakers for other groups who are interested in Wise County

 Answer: Yes, simply contact us, and we will gladly provide a speaker.
 We also have booklets for school children about the history of the county.